 After you find the right pins for your audience and create the pins, you schedule your pins to group boards.
 Make sure the group board allows product pins in the first place.

-We schedule product pin and create intervals in between pins.
-This ensures that our pins are posted (and thus seen) over a longer period of time.
+I schedule product pin and create intervals in between pins.
+This ensures that my pins are posted (and thus seen) over a longer period of time.

 If you haven’t tried Tailwind before, click here for a free trial of your first 100 pins.

 Add pins to Tailwind Tribes

 If the Tailwind Tribe allows it, you can also add your pins to the Tribe.
 Tailwind Tribes are a feature totally and 100% free.